Let’s Talk Publishing

 We’ll talk to experts in hybrid, self, and traditional publishing to lay out the pros and cons of each method and answer your questions, with the goal of helping you figure out the best fit for your creative work.

-These 4 free seminars will focus on publishing book-long work, and will take place on Zoom from 12:30-1:30p CT / 130-230p ET.
 If you’re unable to attend any of the four free seminars live, a replay will be emailed to you.

 A middle-aged woman with shoulder-length light brown hair, wearing glasses with tortoiseshell frames, a brown satin blouse, and a smartwatch, sitting on white stairs and smiling at the camera.